This ECHO series is currently closed.

-Join us for the next Project ECHO series on active communication strategies for environmental health issues in a hurricane emergency event.
+Join us for the next Project ECHO series on active communication strategies for environmental health issues in a public health emergency event.
 Through the use of video conferencing technology, the Project ECHO model provides environmental health professionals opportunities to engage with subject matter experts, participate in peer-to-peer learning, and share experiences from environmental health hurricane responses.

 The six-session ECHO series will support public health professionals with optimizing their public outreach, diversity engagement and use of communication media to better manage environmental health challenges.